osa-ora/springboot-keycloak-sample/README.md

 <img width="1688" alt="Screenshot 2024-04-18 at 5 30 43 PM" src="https://github.com/osa-ora/springboot-keycloak-sample/assets/18471537/5cc404bf-e2a4-408e-9572-62df6df41503">

+As you can see all the options that we enabled for this realm is autmoatically displayed like: registration, forget password, remember me, etc..

-When login successfully, you will get redirected to the application home page:
+When login successfully with admin user, you will get redirected to the application home page:

 <img width="632" alt="Screenshot 2024-04-18 at 6 10 55 PM" src="https://github.com/osa-ora/springboot-keycloak-sample/assets/18471537/54e2d005-1e8a-4a53-8904-f40fad187e2d">